 Who are eligible for the Medigap policy?
 Check the details below:

-- Individuals with Medicare Parts A and B – For you to be eligible to buy a Medigap policy, you should already have Medicare parts A and B. The Medicare part A and B will cover the costs of hospital and doctor services, while the Medicare Supplement Insurance Plan fills in the gaps.
+- Individuals with Medicare Parts A and B – For you to be eligible to buy a Medigap policy, you should already have Medicare parts A and B. The Medicare part A and B, as a Florida Medicare specialist explains, will cover the costs of hospital and doctor services, while the Medicare Supplement Insurance Plan fills in the gaps.

 - US Citizens – To avail of a Medicare Supplement Insurance, you should be a US Citizen or someone who has been a permanent legal resident of the country for at least five years.